StephEO

 Source: Search Engine Journal

-• Advanced Web Ranking found desktop top-position CTRs generally rose over two quarters across 22 industries, while mobile declined at the #1 spot, reversing the broader downward CTR narrative for desktop.
+• Advanced Web Ranking found desktop top-position CTRs generally rose over 2 quarters across 22 industries, while mobile declined at the #1 spot, reversing the broader downward CTR narrative for desktop.

-• On mobile, the #1 position dropped 2.20 percentage points with little change elsewhere in the top ten; desktop gains showed up mostly below the third position.
+• On mobile, the #1 position dropped 2.20 percentage points with little change elsewhere in the top 10.
+Desktop gains showed up mostly below the third position.

 Contentful Strategists on Where AI Should and Shouldn't Write